emacsway/emacsway/about.rst

 About
 -----

 Bearded developer since 2004.
 Adherent of `KISS principle <KISS_>`_.
-My philosophy: «Shorter», «clearly».
+My philosophy is «Shorter», «clearly».

 Preferences